petrosDemetrakopoulos/react-music-player/README.md

 * It should show the **Play / Pause, Next and Previous** controls

+## Functionality
+Except the functionality mentioned in the document, I implemented the following functionality:

+* When a song ends, the next of the lbums begins

+* If the song that just ended is the last song of the album, the audio player loads and plays the first one of the next album (tried to mock the Spotify functionality)

 ## Project structure
 The code has the following structure